NFL Model Bets

 NFL live betting, often referred to as "in-play betting" or "in-game betting," allows bettors to place wagers on a game after it has already started.
 Live betting lines change in real-time based on the events and dynamics of the game.
 This form of betting offers a dynamic experience because the odds and lines can shift rapidly based on what's happening on the field.

-Early in the Week: Initial lines for the upcoming weekend's games (or any midweek games) are typically released on Sunday evening or Monday morning.
+Early in the Week: Initial point spreads for the upcoming weekend's games (or any midweek games) are typically released on Sunday evening or Monday morning.
 This is after the bulk of that week's games have concluded.

 A: Creating NFL lines (often referred to as "setting the lines" or "setting the odds") is a complex process that blends statistical analysis with an understanding of betting trends, public perception, and current events related to teams.
 Here's a general overview of how sportsbooks establish NFL lines: